How Stargardt Disease Cause Low Vision and How We Can Help

 Does your child or teenager complain of blurry vision?
 Have they mentioned dark spots when they look at a computer screen or when reading a book?
 Maybe they’re having trouble seeing colors or it’s hard for them to recognize familiar faces?
 If this sounds familiar, your child could have a condition called Stargardt Disease.

 What Is Stargardt Disease?

 Stargardt Disease is an inherited form of Macular Degeneration.
 In fact, it’s often referred to as Juvenile Macular Degeneration.
 It is a congenital disease affecting children and adolescents, often beginning in kids between 6-12 years old, although it’s usually present at birth.

 Stargardt causes gradual vision loss.
 Over time, it can deteriorate to the point of legal blindness.
 Our young patients struggle with central vision, distinguishing colors, reading comprehension, and seeing clearly in environments that have dim lighting.

 Like Macular Degeneration, patients with Stargardt have a damaged macula.
 Since the macula is responsible for passing light that enters your eye onto the retina, when the macula is impaired, a patient’s vision becomes impaired, too.

 Stargardt Disease is inherited genetically, so if both parents have Macular Degeneration, it’s possible that their child will have it, too.
-According to Dr. Mark Rinkov, patients with a family history of Macular Degeneration should getting checked as soon as possible.
+According to Dr. Cursaro, patients with a family history of Macular Degeneration should getting checked as soon as possible.
 Early detection is essential for the most effective treatment.